AdobeDocs/platform-learn.en/help/tutorial-dma-academy/2-xdm/2-xdm.md

-    **Note: **Recall that there are two behavior types (record data and times-series) that are used for Platform data.
+    >[!NOTE] Recall that there are two behavior types (record data and times-series) that are used for Platform data.
 Since this schema is going to describe a subject or person, it needs to be the record data behavior type.
 As mentioned in the introductory sections of this document, the XDM Individual Profile is the best practice for record data for now.